 Some of the key features an investor needs to consider before choosing the best mutual funds to invest in are –

-- Investment Objective – Knowing whether you want consistent returns or high capital appreciation.
-The risk to the principal amount will vary accordingly, as potentially higher returns indicate a higher level of risk.
+- Investment Objective – Knowing whether you want returns in the form of dividends or high capital appreciation.
+The risk to the principal amount will vary as per returns expectations, as potentially higher returns indicate a higher level of risk.

-- Past Performance – How the proposed investment has performed in the past 3-5 years.
+- Past Performance – The past performance of funds under consideration can be another key factor while choosing a fund.
 Though this is no guarantee of future performance, it does help gauge the possible direction of the fund and how capable its management it.

-- Fund Type and Fund House – Equity, Debt or Hybrid and whether to go with a reputed fund house or an upcoming one.
-Equity funds are the riskiest option with the highest potential of returns, debt funds are considered the least risky hence their returns also tend to be lower.
-Hybrid funds, on the other hand, lie somewhere in between in terms of both risk and return.
-Going with a reputed fund house as compared to a lesser known one might be beneficial as established AMC often have dedicated teams in place that are capable of managing the fund’s requirements no matter what the eventuality.
+- Fund Type and Fund House – Based on risk appetite and investment time horizon, investor has to choose between equity, debt and hybrid funds.
+Equity funds are the riskiest option but with the highest potential for returns, debt funds are considered the least risky hence their returns also tend to be average.
+Hybrid funds are kind of a mix between debt and equity.
+Going with a reputed fund house as compared to a lesser known one might be beneficial as established AMC (Asset Management Company) have not only have market reputation but also can be more competitive in terms of returns.

-- Expense Ratios/Exit Load – Higher expense ratios and exit loads decrease payout benefits even if marginally, so are they worth it?
-Most investors prefer to seek out funds that have lower expense ratios and if possible no exit load.
+- Expense Ratios/Exit Load – Higher expense ratios and exit loads decrease net payout at the time of redemption.
+It is better to prefer funds that have lower expense ratios and if possible no exit load in the long run.
 Alternately, you might choose to stay invested for the period during which the exit load applies, if the scheme is providing the desired/expected returns.